description = [[

 Enumerating the local and terminal services users is done by reading the remote registry.
 Keys under

-are SIDs that represent the currently logged in users, and those SIDs can be converted
+HKEY_USERS are SIDs that represent the currently logged in users, and those SIDs can be converted

-function.
+to proper names by using the LsaLookupSids function.
 Doing this requires any access higher than

 anonymous.
 Guests, users, or administrators are all able to perform this request on the operating